hashicorp/vault/README.md

 <img width="300" alt="Vault Logo" src="https://github.com/hashicorp/vault/blob/f22d202cde2018f9455dec755118a9b84586e082/Vault_PrimaryLogo_Black.png">

 Vault is a tool for securely accessing secrets.
 A secret is anything that you want to tightly control access to, such as API keys, passwords, certificates, and more.
-Vault provides a unified interface to any secret, while providing tight access control and recording a detailed audit log.
+Vault provides a unified interface to any secret while providing tight access control and recording a detailed audit log.

 A modern system requires access to a multitude of secrets: database credentials, API keys for external services, credentials for service-oriented architecture communication, etc. Understanding who is accessing what secrets is already very difficult and platform-specific.
-Adding on key rolling, secure storage, and detailed audit logs is almost impossible without a custom solution.
-This is where Vault steps in.
+Adding key rolling, secure storage, and detailed audit logs are almost impossible without a custom solution, and that is where Vault steps in.

 The key features of Vault are: